bhaviknagre/data-science-assessment/readme.md

 - New products or sales data can be added to the `data/` folder and rerun through the pipeline.
 - Modeling scripts can be adapted for other time series forecasting tasks.

-## 📬 Contact

-For any questions or clarifications, please refer to the comments in the notebooks or contact the project maintainer.

-**End of Documentation**